cjlee112/gitpublish/README.rst

 * `Docutils <http://docutils.sourceforge.net/>`_;

 Recommended but not required:

+* The `Google Data API python client library <http://code.google.com/p/gdata-python-client/>`_ is needed for working with Blogger.

 * `Sphinx <http://sphinx.pocoo.org/>`_ is needed for equation translation to jsmath or mathjax, either inline or displaymath::